FAQ : Connectivity (Tunnels and Subnets) : IPv6 Transition Mechanism / Tunneling Comparison

 'Y' = Yes, 'O' = Optional, 'N' = No, 'C' = Configuration only, '-' = Not applicable

-1 = Unless the machine performing the NAT function is configured to forward protocol 41 to the actual endpoint or when the NAT supports proto-41 because it keeps state for outbound proto-41 packets and relies on that information.
+1 = Unless the machine performing the NAT function is configured to forward the protocol to the actual endpoint (typically called DMZ mode) or when the NAT supports the protocol by keeping state for outbound packets and relies on that information (which typically fails when multiple senders start using it).

 2 = IPv6 prefix will change when IPv4 address changes.